British Midland International: 1980s and 90s

 In March 1987, Airlines of Britain Holdings (ABH) was formed to act as a holding company for British Midland Airways and British Midland Aviation Services.
 British Midland operated its final Viscount flight on 20 February 1988, 21 years after the airline had first operated the type.
 That year, British Midland also became the first to operate the British Aerospace (BAe) ATP for which it had been the launch customer.
 The BAe ATP was the airline's last turboprop type.
+From 1 April 1990 Diamond Line was the name adopted for charter activities.

 In 1992, British Midland became the first airline to offer a vegetarian choice of in-flight meals on UK domestic flights and one of the first in Europe to do so on domestic services.
 The following year, the airline introduced Diamond EuroClass on its European routes, the first time it had offered a separate cabin for business travellers.
 Initially, Diamond EuroClass was competitively priced, with the highest fares being the same as rivals' published economy class fares.

 On 30 September 1996, British Midland began offering Diamond EuroClass on all its domestic routes, becoming the second airline in the UK after Jersey European Airways (which had pioneered business class on UK domestic routes in 1993) to offer a separate cabin for business travellers on domestic routes and the first to do so on domestic trunk routes from Heathrow.

 ABH became British Midland Plc in 1997, when it was de-merged as part of major corporate restructuring.
 Towards the end of the 1990s, British Midland switched its aircraft suppliers from Boeing and Fokker to Airbus and Embraer, selecting A319/320/321s and ERJ 135/145s to replace 737s and F70/100s.
 In July 1999, Bishop formally opened the British Midland Training Centre in Stockley Close.
 That year, Scandinavian Airlines System (SAS), a shareholder in British Midland since 1987, sold half its stake to Lufthansa followed by British Midland joining Star Alliance (in 2000).